Philip Twysden

 Philip Twysden (1713–1752), was an Anglican clergyman who served in the Church of Ireland as Lord Bishop of Raphoe from 1747 to 1752.
 The circumstances of his death later became the subject of scandalous rumour.

 Early life and family

 He was born in Kent, south-east England, in 1713, the third son of Sir William Twysden, 5th Baronet of Roydon Hall, East Peckham, Kent, by his wife (and distant cousin) Jane Twisden.

 He studied at University College, Oxford, from 1732.
 He was awarded a Master of Arts degree, and the honorary degree of Doctor of Civil Law in 1745.

 He married twice: firstly to Mary Purcell (died 1743), and secondly to Frances Carter, daughter of The Rt Hon.
 Thomas Carter, Master of the Rolls in Ireland.
 After Bishop Twysden's death, she married her cousin, General James Johnston.

 By his second wife, he had two children: Mary (died in infancy) and a posthumous daughter called Frances (1753–1821).
 Frances, later Countess of Jersey, was one of the many mistresses of King George IV when he was Prince of Wales.
+Through Frances, they are ancestors of Diana, Princess of Wales, and of her sons, Princes William, the Prince of Wales, and Harry, Duke of Sussex.